| Day 1 | |

 Key Takeaways:

-Sabri KhemissaSabri Khemissa (Fortress Cybersecurity)
+Sabri KhemissaSabri Khemissa (Fortress Cybersecurity, FR)

 Sabri Khemissa is an industrial cybersecurity specialist with a 25 years extensive hands-on experience responding to cyber incidents in operational environments.
 Former OT Cybersecurity Manager for major industrial groups, he has supported numerous production sites facing security events ranging from malware outbreaks to unauthorized remote access and network intrusions.